michelle3211/311project/project-proposal/project-proposal.md

 ## Web app topic

+Our goal is to use more of the TS-specific features for our webapp.

 Ideas:

 1. People can't get into classes because they clash.
-2. Quiz.
-3. UBC course database access?
+2. UBC course database access?
+3. Movie recommendation system
+    - Use some 3rd-party recommendation API
+4. Game
+    - quiz
+5. Data searching
+6. Trivia API
+7. Choose your own adventure
+8. Instagram API for pictures

 ## Server-side